Build or buy? The case for outsourcing recruitment in times of uncertainty.

 How RPO drives cost savings

-RPO providers apply several levers to take cost out of an organisation’s hiring activity.
-Firstly, almost all RPO models are designed to maximise low cost direct hiring channels, leveraging expertise built over many years to develop careers websites that convert quality applications, source hard-to-find talent, drive internal referrals and execute internal mobility and retention strategies that reduce the need to source from the external market.
-The average cost per hire under an RPO model tends to be between $1500 and $4000, which compares very favourably to hefty one-off placement fees charged by recruitment agencies.
+Firstly, almost all RPO models are designed to maximise low-cost direct hiring channels, leveraging expertise built over many years to develop careers websites that convert quality applications, source hard-to-find talent, drive internal referrals and execute internal mobility and retention strategies that reduce the need to source from the external market.
+The average cost per hire under an RPO model tends to be between $1,500 and $4,000, which compares very favourably to hefty one-off placement fees charged by recruitment agencies.

-In comparison to an in-house talent acquisition team, RPOs deliver savings by helping organisations avoid large non-revenue generating functions with significant overheads.
-The cost of building an in-house talent acquisition team is significant.
-An employee’s total remuneration and benefits is usually between 1.25 to 1.4 times their base salary, so an AU$60,000 annual salary could cost a firm up to $84,000 per year (Hadzima, 2005).
+Case in point: an employee’s total remuneration and benefits are usually between 1.25 to 1.4 times their base salary, so an AU$60,000 annual salary could cost a firm up to AU$84,000 annually.
 This does not consider other costs such as time for employees to reach full productivity, facilities costs or ongoing training and development.
 As organisations place increased focus on revenue and gross profit per FTE, a large in-house talent acquisition team can negatively impact the balance sheet.

 An RPO offers an opportunity to ensure 100% team utilisation and productivity.
-With headcount, technology and other resources flexed up and down to meet demand and strict KPIs and SLAs to manage deliverables, an RPO gives businesses agility, certainty, and cost efficiency that an in-house team is unable to deliver.
+With headcount, technology and other resources flexed up and down to meet demand and strict KPIs and SLAs to manage deliverables, an RPO gives businesses agility, certainty and cost efficiency that an in-house team is unable to deliver.

 Consider partial outsourcing